shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 git commit -m "feat: embedded meteor repo"
 ```

-Make changes in your feature branch in your repository.
+Make changes in your feature branch of your repository.

 ```
 cd /www/shopware/meteor/